pschroedl/transformer_attention_clustering/README.md

 Using the 131,944 squad2 training set examples downloaded from [SQuAD-explorer](https://rajpurkar.github.io/SQuAD-explorer/) [(direct file link)](https://rajpurkar.github.io/SQuAD-explorer/dataset/train-v2.0.json) the resulting dataset is over 18M data points and takes up a little more than 400GB as 26 separate CSVs ~16gb apiece.
 The dataset is public online at https://storage.googleapis.com/representations_central/ under the folder /datasets/7-18-21/.

-Initially using Intel Python enhanced ScikitLearn is investigated to scale, Dask + cuML were settled on for their extraordinary performance.
+Initially benchmarking Intel Python enhanced Scikit-Learn as an option for scaling, Dask + cuML were settled on for their extraordinary performance.
 Dimensionality reduction and clustering algorithms distributed across multiple GPUs is performed.

-Resultant cluster labels are then correllated with their position in the 12 x 12 layer/head matrix corresponding to attentions  created when evaluating a single Squad2 QA example.
+Resultant cluster labels are then correlated with their position in the 12 x 12 layer/head matrix corresponding to attentions  created when evaluating a single Squad2 QA example.

-Clustering using DBScan largely produced a single dominant cluster favoring the earlier layers of the bert architecture.
-Noise was primarily made up of later layers.
-This suggests that variance increases as the input data travels through subsequent layers.
-Additional, much smaller clusters were also found in which data points corresponded to a single or few common heads within groupings of adjacent examples in the squad2 dataset.
-The squad2 examples were sampled sequentially so neighboring examples share the same provided context with differing questions.
+Clustering using DBScan largely produced two dominant clusters, one cluster favoring the earlier layers of the bert architecture, and the noise (-1 indexed) cluster primarily made up of later layers.
+This suggests that distance between our representations of heads increases as the input data travels through subsequent layers.

-An additional clustering step was also performed, taking the largest cluster and re-running dbscan.
-This produced a larger number of 'satellite' clusters containing a much more evenly distributed group of heads.
+The squad2 examples were sampled sequentially so neighboring examples share the same provided context with differing questions.When looking at some of the much smaller clusters it was that their data points corresponded to a single or few common heads within groupings of adjacent examples in the squad2 dataset.

 A Springboard Capstone Project: [Proposal](proposal.md)